UBC-FRESH/forest-carbon-offset-protocol-summaries-publish/README.md

 ## Contents

-- `outputs/forest-offset-handout.pdf` – consolidated handout summarising the four standards
+- `outputs/forest-offset-handout.pdf` / `.md` – consolidated handout summarising the four
-  reviewed in the workshop.
+  standards reviewed in the workshop (PDF for printing, Markdown for quick mobile viewing).
-- `outputs/forest-offset-vulnerabilities.pdf` – companion briefing outlining potential
+- `outputs/forest-offset-vulnerabilities.pdf` / `.md` – companion briefing outlining potential
   vulnerabilities and discussion prompts for each standard, organised by the KPI framework.
 - `reference/` – supporting protocol documents and tools sourced from the programme owners.

 ## Protocol Resources